jestjs/jest/docs/en/SnapshotTesting.md

 Now, every time the snapshot test case runs, `Date.now()` will return `1482363367071` consistently.
 This will result in the same snapshot being generated for this component regardless of when the test is run.

+### Snapshots are not written automatically on Continuous Integration systems (CI)

+As of Jest 20, snapshots in Jest are not automatically written when Jest is run in a CI system without explicitly passing `--updateSnapshot`.
+It is expected that all snapshots are part of the code that is run on CI and since new snapshots automatically pass, they should not pass a test run on a CI system.
+It is recommended to always commit all snapshots and to keep them in version control.

 ## Frequently Asked Questions

 ### Should snapshot files be committed?